 An interactive presentation, polling and quizzing tool, Mentimeter is beloved for its clean appearance, ease of use, and varied question types.
 It offers a robust free version, if you know how to use it.

 Build interactive questions in word clouds, likert scales, open ended texts, ranking, and more.
-Participants can “like” slides, or participate in multiple choice quizzes.
+Use social media elements to have learners “like” slides, or participate in multiple choice quizzes.
 Set up a Q&A session.
 Combine a variety of slide types to make an engaging and interactive presentation.

 Sign up for a free account, using your email and a generic password.